 5. How do we collect your personal and credit information?

-The main way we collect personal and credit information about you is when you give it directly to us, or when we receive it from a third party whose details you give us e.g. a referee (if you seek to work for us) or a guarantor or anyone else listed on a credit application form.
-We often gather this information through application forms, via surveys or through other communications via email or telephone (for example when you contact us to ask for information).
-We may also collect your personal and credit information from external sources such as:
+The main way we collect personal and credit information about you is when you give it directly to us, or when we receive it from a third party whose details you give us, e.g. a referee (if you seek to work for us) or a guarantor or anyone else listed on a credit application form.
+We often gather this information through application forms, via surveys or through other communications via email or telephone (for example, when you contact us to ask for information).

 - employers, accountants, real estate agents or any referees you nominate;